iand-1959/courser_test/README.md

-This is the readme by ian
+This is the readme by ian d